Production of massive bosons from the decay of a massless particle beam: Conclusion

-In this article we have taken the simple scalar toy model $g\phi\chi^2$ to study the process $\phi\rightarrow2\chi$ in the particular case of massless $\phi$ and massive $\chi$.
-Although the one particle analysis prohibits the decay by the requirement of energy-momentum conservation of asymptotic states, we found that when $\phi$ is highly occupied, non-perturbative effects (parametric resonance) allows decays as long as the energy density of the decaying particles exceeds the threshold defined in Eq. \eqref{insta-cond}.
-We demonstrate that energy-momentum is indeed conserved during the particle production and, finally, we get an analytical expression for the spontaneous decay rate at the earliest time.
-This result suggests a revisit of non-perturbative effects in particle processes, especially the ones that are relevant in cosmology, astrophysics and collider physics.
+In this article we have taken a simple scalar toy model, with interaction term $g\phi\chi^2$, to study the process $\phi\rightarrow2\chi$ in the particular case of massless $\phi$ and massive $\chi$.
+Although the one particle analysis prohibits the decay by the requirement of energy-momentum conservation of asymptotic states, we found that when $\phi$ is highly occupied, nonperturbative effects (parametric resonance) allow the decay as long as the energy density of the decaying particle beam exceeds the threshold defined in Eq. (\ref{insta-cond}).
+We demonstrated that energy-momentum is indeed conserved during the particle production and, finally, we got an analytical expression for the spontaneous decay rate at the earliest time.
+This result suggests a deeper inspection of nonperturbative effects in particle processes, especially the ones that are relevant in cosmology, astrophysics and collider physics.